Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Strong convexity of Kantorovich's functional

-where $C_d = e(d+1)2^d$. \end{theorem} \begin{remark}[Variance] The left-hand side of \eqref{eq:Poincaré-psi} involves a variance instead of a simple squared $\L^2$ norm because of the invariance of the Kantorovich's functional under addition of a constant.
-The choice of $\mu_0+\mu_1$ as the reference measure for the variance term in inequality \eqref{eq:Poincaré-psi} may seem unnatural.
-This choice comes from the fact that there is no natural reference measure on the side of the target measures.
-However, this choice of reference proves relevant for establishing the stability of Brenier potentials in the next section, Proposition~\ref{prop:bound-lp-primal-dual} especially asserts that $\Var_{\mu^0+\mu^1}(\psi^1 - \psi^0) \geq \Var_\rho(\phi^1 - \phi^0)$.
+\begin{remark}[Variance] The left-hand side of \eqref{eq:Poincaré-psi} involves the variance of $\psi^1-\psi^0$ instead of a squared $\L^2$ norm.
+This is to be expected, because of the invariance of the Kantorovich's functional under addition of a constant.
+The choice of $\mu_0+\mu_1$ as the reference measure for the variance term in inequality \eqref{eq:Poincaré-psi} may seem unnatural, but we note that there is no natural reference measure on the target.
+The choice of $\frac{1}{2}(\mu^0+\mu^1)$ as the reference measures proves relevant for establishing the stability of Brenier potentials in the next section.
+Proposition~\ref{prop:bound-lp-primal-dual} especially asserts that $\Var_{\frac{1}{2}(\mu^0+\mu^1)}(\psi^1 - \psi^0) \geq \frac{1}{2}\Var_\rho(\phi^1 - \phi^0)$.
 We also note that, as detailed in the proof of Theorem \ref{th:Poincare-ineq}, the left-hand side of the inequality could actually be replaced by the quantity